 Sinking Spider Wood

-Spider Wood is without a doubt one for the hardest driftwood to sink.
+Spider Wood is without a doubt one of the hardest driftwood to sink.
 That doesn’t mean it’s not possible.
-There are a number of ways to combat the buoyancy, it just depends on the amount of time and effort being applied.
+There are a number of ways to combat buoyancy, it just depends on the amount of time and effort being applied.

 Driftwood Similar To Spider Wood